ainabjerke/royal_project/README.md

 Some features:
 - React framework is used to create this project
-- Separate WordPress installation with JWT plugin as API to host product image, title, description and Price
+- Separate WordPress installation with JWT plugin as API to host product image, title, description and price
 - Rest is used for the API calls
 - Reusable components
-- Home page displays an array of product items, and each single product item is retrieved by image, title, id and price of
+- Home page displays an array of product items, and each single product item is retrieved by image, title, id and price of each product.
-  each product.
-- A favorite path/page will display all the selected produtct 92item current in the favorite array
+- A favorite path/page will display all the selected produtct item current in the favorite array
-- Product detail page gets the parameter from the URL and used it in an API call to fetch the images, title, price,
-  and description of each products
+- Product detail page gets the parameter from the URL and used it in an API call to fetch the images, title, price and description of each products
 - Contact page the following requirements:
   The form makes a request to WordPress API with JWT plugin installed.
-If the login is successful redirect the user to the admin route.2
+If the login is successful redirect the user to the admin route.
   If the login is unsuccessful display a message above the from